Understanding Technology and Cybersecurity Due Diligence

 Technology due diligence is the process of assessing a target company's digital assets, infrastructure, and security posture during an M&A transaction.
 The goal is to uncover risks, validate proprietary technology, and evaluate scalability and integration readiness.

-Tech Due Diligence Checklist
+Key Components of Tech Due Diligence

 Here’s a high-level checklist of what buyers should review:

-IT Infrastructure: On-premise vs. cloud setup, network architecture, vendor relationships
+IT Infrastructure: On-premise vs. cloud setup, network architecture, vendor relationships.

-Software Architecture: Code quality, frameworks used, scalability, performance bottlenecks
+Software Architecture: Code quality, frameworks used, scalability, performance bottlenecks.

-Product Roadmap: Alignment with business goals, delivery history, technical debt
+Product Roadmap: Alignment with business goals, delivery history, technical debt.

-Technology Stack: Third-party dependencies, outdated tools, licensing issues
+Technology Stack: Third-party dependencies, outdated tools, licensing issues.

-Team & Capabilities: Key personnel, development practices, documentation quality
+Team & Capabilities: Key personnel, development practices, documentation quality.

-Disaster Recovery: Business continuity plans, backup processes
+Disaster Recovery: Business continuity plans, backup processes.

 Pro tip: Involve a CTO-level advisor early to spot red flags that a general due diligence team may miss.